The pectoralis major (pec major) are the large muscles that cover each side of the chest.

 - Pain in the front of the shoulder

-- Pain in the inner arm, inner elbow traveling down to the into the fourth and fifth fingers
+- Pain in the inner arm, inner elbow traveling down to the into the middle and ring fingers

 - Breast pain and tenderness

 - Upper back pain between and around the shoulder blades

 - Rounded shoulder posture